kun-hari/A-B_Testing_Marketing_Campaigns/README.md

 - Facebook Ad Performance

--- A Linear Regression model achieved an R² score of 76.35%, showing strong predictive power for forecasting conversions based on clicks.
+  - A Linear Regression model achieved an R² score of 76.35%, showing strong predictive power for forecasting conversions based on clicks.

-Mondays and Tuesdays consistently showed the highest conversion rates, suggesting that early-week campaigns perform best.
+  - Mondays and Tuesdays consistently showed the highest conversion rates, suggesting that early-week campaigns perform best.

-Over the year, conversions followed an upward trend, although dips were observed in February, April, May, June, August, and November, likely due to seasonal or behavioural factors.
+  -Over the year, conversions followed an upward trend, although dips were observed in February, April, May, June, August, and November, likely due to seasonal or     behavioural factors.

-Cost per Conversion (CPC) analysis highlighted fluctuations across months, offering insights into the most cost-efficient periods for ad spend.
+  - Cost per Conversion (CPC) analysis highlighted fluctuations across months, offering insights into the most cost-efficient periods for ad spend.

-AdWords vs Facebook
+- AdWords vs Facebook

-While both platforms generated steady engagement, Facebook proved to be more cost-effective in driving conversions.
+  -While both platforms generated steady engagement, Facebook proved to be more cost-effective in driving conversions.

-AdWords, despite achieving reach and clicks, showed relatively lower ROI when compared to Facebook.
+  -AdWords, despite achieving reach and clicks, showed relatively lower ROI when compared to Facebook.

 ✅ Recommendations

-Prioritise Facebook Ads for budget allocation, especially targeting campaigns early in the week.
+- Prioritise Facebook Ads for budget allocation, especially targeting campaigns early in the week.

-Use predictive modelling on clicks-to-conversions to set realistic goals and optimise spend.
+- Use predictive modelling on clicks-to-conversions to set realistic goals and optimise spend.

-Adjust campaign intensity in months with historically lower conversion rates to minimise wasted ad spend.
+- Adjust campaign intensity in months with historically lower conversion rates to minimise wasted ad spend.

-Continue A/B testing with seasonal adjustments to validate long-term ROI patterns.
+- Continue A/B testing with seasonal adjustments to validate long-term ROI patterns.